sveltejs/svelte/documentation/blog/2023-06-22-svelte-dev-overhaul.md

 We have many more things planned to do post-launch.
 Some of them are:

 - Redesigned blog page
-- Webcontainer based REPL
+- Improved search
-- Merge REPL and Examples page
+- Playground: Merge REPL and Examples page
+- Unify infrastructure of svelte REPL and learn.svelte.dev(A webcontainer-based REPL with rollup as fallback)
 - Address any feedback